elugens/hello-javascript/docs/additional-questions/binary-data-files/blobs.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, Blob objects are immutable, we cannot change data directly in a Blob, but we can slice parts of a Blob, create new Blob objects from them, mix them into a new Blob and so on.
+  <div><strong>Interview Response:</strong> No Blob objects are immutable, we cannot change data directly in a Blob, but we can slice parts of a Blob, create new Blob objects from them, mix them into a new Blob, and so on.
 This behavior is like JavaScript strings: we cannot change a character in a string, but we can make a new corrected string.
     </div><br />
   <div><strong className="codeExample">Syntax:</strong> var newBlob = blob.slice(start, end, contentType);<br /><br />